kando-menu/kando/docs/configuring.md

 <kbd>numdiv</kbd>

 ### Valid Simulated Hotkeys (using _key codes_)

+Macro items simulate keyboard hotkeys by sending key codes.
+Below is a list of all available key codes.

 The configuration of the hotkey items should also contain any number of modifier key codes followed by a single non-modifier key code, all separated by `+`.
 Note that not all key codes are available on all platforms.